Treatment for Panic Attacks

 • Culture-specific symptoms (e.g., tinnitus, neck soreness, ache, uncontrollable screaming or crying) may be seen.
 Such symptoms should not count as one of the four required symptoms.

-• Panic attacks can occur in the context of any anxiety disorder as well as other mental disorders (e.g., depression, posttraumatic stress disorder (PTSD), dependencies) and some medical conditions (e.g., cardiac, respiratory, vestibular, gastrointestinal).
+• Panic attacks can occur in the context of any anxiety disorder as well as other mental health disorders (e.g., depression, posttraumatic stress disorder (PTSD), dependencies) and some medical conditions (e.g., cardiac, respiratory, vestibular, gastrointestinal).

-• The root-causes of panic disorder are multifactorial.
+• The root causes of panic disorder are multifactorial.

 • The prerequisite of a successful treatment for panic attacks is a proper diagnosis by an experienced psychiatrist.